Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Plaça Major

 Directly outside Brunchit is Plaça Major, Palma’s main square.
-Surrounded by traditional yellow buildings with green shutters, this center of city life stands where the San Felipe Neri convent was originally located.
-Today, you’ll find a great selection of cafes, bars, and restaurants with the possibility of seeing street artists and musicians performing.
-As such, this is the perfect jumping off point for a quick shopping spree in Palma!
+Surrounded by Baroque yellow buildings with Neoclassical and Mediterranean influences, this center of city life sits on the original location of the San Felipe Neri convent.
+Today, find a selection of cafés, bars, and restaurants with possible street art and musical performances, making it the perfect jumping off point for a Palma shopping spree!

 Bustling street scene in front of a historic ornate building in the heart of Mallorca.